Near-critical dimers and massive SLE: Introduction

-In fact, the distribution of $Y_\delta$ converges weakly to a distribution $\sigma^{(\Delta)} $ on $\partial \Omega$, which is the exit law from $\Omega$ of Brownian motion with unit covariance matrix and drift vector $\Delta$.
+In fact, the distribution of $Y_\delta$ converges weakly to a distribution $\mu^{(\alpha)}_z $ on $\partial \Omega$, which is the exit law from $\Omega$ of Brownian motion with unit covariance matrix and drift vector $\alpha$.
 We therefore obtain the following result.

 \begin{thm} Let $\cT_\delta$ denote the Temperleyan tree associated with the dimer configuration in $\Gdim$ (either in the hexagonal or square lattice case).
 Then as $\delta \to 0$, the tree $\cT_\delta$ converges in the Schramm sense to a continuum limit tree $\cT$.
-Each branch of this tree from a point $z \in \Omega$ has the law described in Theorem \ref{T:radialmassive_dimers}: that is, sample $y$ according to $\sigma^{(\Delta)}$; given $y$, the branch of $\cT$ from $z$ to $y$ has the law of massive radial SLE$_2$ with mass $m = |\Delta|$. \end{thm}
+Each branch of this tree from a point $z \in \Omega$ has the following law: sample $a$ according to $\mu^{(\alpha)}_z$; given $a$, the branch of $\cT$ from $z$ to $a$ has the law of massive radial SLE$_2$ with mass $m = \|\alpha\|/\sqrt{2}$ (associated with a Brownian motion killed at rate $\|\alpha\|^2 / 2$). \end{thm}

 A key result from \cite{BLR_DimersGeometry} (see also \cite{BLR_torus}) is that the convergence of the Temperleyan tree implies the convergence of the dimer height function.
-This requires only a uniform crossing estimate and some basic estimates such as polynomial decay on the probability for the loop-erasure to visit a small ball, and control on the moments of winding close to a point (these estimates are a fairly simple consequence of our work, and are written explicitly in Section \ref{S:height} in a more general context).
+This requires only a uniform crossing estimate and some basic estimates such as polynomial decay on the probability for the loop-erasure to visit a small ball, and control on the moments of winding close to a point (these estimates are a fairly simple consequence of our work, and are written explicitly at the end of Section \ref{sec:drift} in a more general context).
 We obtain the following corollary: